Genez-io/deployapps-landing-page/content/posts/how_to_deploy_my_app_a_step_by_step_guide.md

 # Pro Tips for a Smooth Deployment

-- **Prepare a Clean Repository:** Ensure your app runs locally before importing it into Genezio.
+- **Prepare a Clean Repository:** Ensure your app runs locally before importing it into DeployApps.
 If your app is built with Python, make sure you have a `requirements.txt` file for dependencies.
 For Node.js, ensure you have a `package.json` file.
 - **Leverage Automatic Deployment:** Clone your project locally, and any changes pushed to your repository will trigger an automatic deployment.
-- **Utilize Community Support:** Join the {{< external-link link="https://discord.com/invite/uc9H5YKjXv">}}Genezio Discord Server{{< /external-link >}} for assistance, or email me at cristi@genezio.com for direct support.
+- **Utilize Community Support:** Join the {{< external-link link="https://discord.com/invite/uc9H5YKjXv">}}DeployApps Discord Server{{< /external-link >}} for assistance, or email me at cristi@genezio.com for direct support.

 # Conclusion

-With Genezio, deploying your app is hassle-free and efficient.
+With DeployApps, deploying your app is hassle-free and efficient.
 From automatic configuration detection to seamless custom domain setup, it simplifies every step.
 Get your app live quickly and start focusing on what matters most—building amazing features!